SEU-zhc/Crack-Arbitrary-Oriented-Object-Detection-Dataset/README.md

 ### 1.description

-In order to promote the research of pavement crack detection based on arbitrary-oriented object detection, we public our dataset.
+In order to promote the research of pavement crack detection based on arbitrary-oriented object detection, we used the inspection vehicle to collect a large amount of data on the road.
+The image contains many difficult samples ( including brake marks, water, shadow, repair, etc. ).
 Features of the dataset include:

 (1) Data collection Qingshuiting avenue and other roads in Nanjing, China</br>
 (2) Vehicle speed from 30-40 km / h</br>